sergiotasconmorales/locvqa/README.md

  ┣ **📂INSEGCAT_v1** &nbsp; # INSEGCAT dataset\
  ┗ **📂DME_v1** &nbsp; # DME dataset\

-Basically, two versions of each dataset are included.
 Each of the above dataset folders should contain two folders: `images` and `qa`.
 A third folder named `processed` is created during dataset class instantiation when you run the training script.
-In included this processed data too, so that you can reproduce our results more easily.
+I included this processed data too, so that you can reproduce our results more easily (If you want to generate the processed data again, set `process_qa_again` to `True` in the config files).
 The DME dataset also contains a folder named `answer_weights` which contains the weights for the answers.
 The other two datasets do not require this, since they are balanced.

 ---